What to Do If Your Pilot Light Isn’t Working

 - Set the pilot valve to the on position.

 If this does not light the pilot light, or if you are nervous to play with the pilot light yourself, call a professional!

 Call Air Experts to Repair Your Furnace’s Pilot Light in Raleigh, NC

 The team at Air Experts Heating & Cooling can help you restore your Raleigh home’s pilot light and get your furnace working again.

-We’ve been the Raleigh-Durham area’s go-to for all home heating, cooling, and indoor air quality needs since 1986.
+We’ve been the Raleigh area’s go-to for all home heating, cooling, and indoor air quality needs since 1986.
 For three decades, homeowners in and around the area have turned to our team because of the professional knowledge and continued reliability we’ve provided.
-Our Super 7 Guarantees assure you that your satisfaction and comfort are our top priorities.
+Our Super Seven Guarantees exist to assure you that your satisfaction and comfort are our top priorities.